You want smart political talk without the meltdowns?

 We really did.

-We did all those town halls together, Corey.
+We did all those town halls together, Corey, you were at 90% of them.

-Um what is it about Donald Trump that stands out the most to you?
+What is it about Donald Trump that stands out the most to you?

-And I he I said he's fearless.
+And I said he's fearless.

 Sean, you're so right.

-And the the pleasure of working for someone like that, when you get into a tough situation personally, right?
+And the pleasure of working for someone like that, when you get into a tough situation personally, right?

-He isn't beholden to the establishment, and he decided uh to stand by staff when you know they get attacked in the media.
+And he decided to stand by staff when they get attacked in the media.

 We saw him attack the campaign staff.

-Attack his 11-year-old kid, his wife and his daughter for crying out loud.
+Attack his 11-year-old kid, his wife, and his daughter for crying out loud.

 That's right.

-When you go back and you read that book, what you see from him is a man who's willing to do and say things that others aren't willing to do because he believes in it, and that is such a relief.
+But the thing with Donald Trump is, and when you go back, and we talk about the Billy Bush tape in the book a lot, when you go back and you read that book, what you see from him is a man who's willing to do and say things that others aren't willing to do because he believes in it.

 And he has true convictions.

-And he said to me during that weekend, I spoke to him and he said, What do you think?
+And he said to me during that weekend, I spoke to him and he said, what do you think?

-I said, sir, you gotta double down.
+I said, sir, you got doubled down.

-And it wasn't there was no question in his mind.
+And it wasn't, there was no question in his mind.

-Sean, I had such a privilege right before we launched the campaign.
+Sean, I had such a privilege.

-Search time to go down.
+He said, sir, it's time to go down.

 He looked at me and he said, Melania, what do you think?

-And she said, You will win.
+And she said, you will win.

 She's done an amazing job.

-I I've really gotten to know her.
+I've really gotten to know her.

 What a wonderful woman.

-Uh all right, let me ask you both quickly about election night.
+All right, let me ask you both quickly about election night.

 What was it like for you?

-They their votes uh are gonna be counted.
+Their votes are going to be counted.

-We sat in Trump Tower uh that day.
+We sat in Trump Tower that day.

-We had finished up early, right in the morning.
+We had finished up early right in the morning.

 We finished up in Washington overnight.

-We got home here in New York at about 3 30 in the morning.
+We got home here in New York at about 3.30 in the morning.

 But then we spent the day.

-He went and voted about five o'clock.
+He went and voted.

-And and and and look, we detailed.
+And look, we detailed.

 Yeah, the media had us down.